apostrophecms/docs/docs/README.md

 - [**Reference**](/reference/): Detailed reference sections for developers.
 - [**Coming from Apostrophe 2**](/guide/upgrading.md): A guide to feature and API changes from Apostrophe 2.
 - [**The Cookbook**](/cookbook/): Step by step code recipes for common tasks.
+- [**Extensions and Integrations**](https://apostrophecms.com/extensions): Find modules to install that add features and functionality to Apostrophe sites.

 ## About ApostropheCMS